gabriele-h/almapipo/README.md

 ### CSV or TSV file

-As of now only the first column of the CSV or TSV file are relevant for this package.
+As of now only the first column of the CSV or TSV file is relevant for this package.
 The first column should include one or more Alma-IDs of the record you want to manipulate.
 There is a function for retrieving content of any column in the `db_read` module.

-Some operations require more than one ID to work, e. g. if you want to operate on holdings, you will also need the MMS-ID.
-In such cases the **first column is still just one string with all necessary IDs separated by comma without blanks**.
-The IDs should be listed from **least specific to most specific** (e. g.
-MMS-ID,holding-ID,item-ID).
+Some operations require more than one ID to work, e.g. if you want to operate on holdings, you will also need the MMS-ID.
+In such cases the **first column is still just one string with all necessary IDs separated by commas without blanks**.
+The IDs should be listed from **least specific to most specific** (e.g. MMS-ID,holding-ID,item-ID).

 #### Example Data
 The example below shows the IDs necessary for querying a holding record in the first column.
-All other columns may contain any data that is necessary for understanding when analyzed intellectually or for defining contents of data updates via `db_read.get_value_from_csv_json`.
+All other columns may contain any data that is necessary for understanding when analyzed intellectually or for defining contents of data updates via `db_read.get_value_from_source_csv`.

 In case of a holding record the first column should include one string with both the MMS-ID and the holding-ID, where the MMS-ID is listed before the holding-ID.